RakhithJK/BishopFox-sliver-wiki/Stagers.md

 ## Overview

+__Important:__ You must have MinGW installed on your server to get staged payload to work.

 As sliver payloads can be pretty big (around 7MB), you may sometime require the use of stagers to execute your implant on a target system.

 Sliver supports the `meterpreter` staging protocol over TCP and HTTP(S).
 This protocol is pretty straight forward: